 - Pursuant to the Official Code of Georgia Annotated, Title 20, the KSU Police are charged with enforcing traffic laws on campus.
 They are fully empowered to make traffic arrests for offenses committed within their jurisdiction.
 Questions regarding Uniform Traffic Citations may be addressed to the State Court of Cobb County, Traffic Violations Bureau.

 - The KSU Police will investigate all motor vehicle accidents occurring on campus.
 For purposes of documentation, drivers are urged not to move their vehicles until after the arrival of an officer.
 Copies of the accident reports are usually available three (3) business days after the written request is submitted.

-The university boot fee is $60 (non-refundable) and may not be appealed.
-Vehicles found in violation of the following offenses will be booted at the owner’s expense:
+The University boot fee is $60 (non-refundable) and may not be appealed.

 Vehicle Boot Removal